benpollarduk/NetAF/docs/docfx/docs/visuals.md

 ```

 ### Applying Textures
 A texturizer can be applied to add extra depth to the image.
-The *ITextureizer* interface allows custom texturizers to be created. *BrightnessTexturizer* adds textures to the visual based on the background color.
+The *ITexturizer* interface allows custom texturizers to be created. *BrightnessTexturizer* adds textures to the visual based on the background color.

 ```csharp
 var frame = new GridVisualFrame(VisualHelper.FromImage(@"C:\TestImage.jpg", displaySize, CellAspectRatio.Console, new BrightnessTexturizer()));